 - Change Management: Organizations must evaluate and manage changes that impact quality processes.

 Planning is the foundation of an effective QMS, ensuring risks are mitigated and objectives are met.
-However manual planning can be time-consuming and prone to errors.
+However, manual planning can be time-consuming and prone to errors.

 With BPRHub, you can automate planning, track compliance in real time, and ensure seamless alignment with ISO 9001 clauses 2015.
 Ready to simplify your QMS planning?
 Explore BPRHub today.